zephyrproject-rtos/zephyr/doc/releases/migration-guide-4.0.rst

 * The existing driver for the Microchip MCP9808 temperature sensor transformed and renamed to support all JEDEC JC 42.4 compatible temperature sensors.
 It now uses the :dtcompatible:`jedec,jc-42.4-temp` compatible string instead to the ``microchip,mcp9808`` string.
+* The :dtcompatible:`current-sense-amplifier` sense resistor is now specified in milli-ohms (``sense-resistor-milli-ohms``) instead of micro-ohms in order to increase the maximum representable resistor from 4.2k to 4.2M.

 * The ``nxp,`` prefixed properties in :dtcompatible:`nxp,kinetis-acmp` have been deprecated in favor of properties without the prefix.
 The sensor based driver for the :dtcompatible:`nxp,kinetis-acmp`